The Best Beach in Sardinia and Italy: Updated for 2023

 Cala Luna Beach in Sardinia

-It's a little difficult to reach, more details on getting here further on.
+It's a little difficult to reach, more details further on.

-Water colour is azure, crystal clear and the shallowness of the water means that it is a great place for children.
+The water color is azure and crystal clear, and the shallowness of the water means that it is a great place for children.

-The vibrant marine life, balmy sea temperatures and crystalline waters makes it great for snorkelers and scuba divers too.
-Just behind the beach there are rolling hills covered in lush vegetation.
+The vibrant marine life, balmy sea temperatures, and crystalline waters make it a dream come true for snorkelers and scuba divers.
+Okay, the sea life isn't the Great Barrier Reef or the Maldives, but it is pretty good for the Mediterranean.
+Just behind the beach, there are rolling hills covered in lush vegetation.

-On one side of the beach there are six small caves and nearby, reached by boat, there is the Grotta (cave) del Bue Marino.
-It might seem a bit of an effort to make the trip to the cave but really I'd suggest you do...it's spectacular!
+On one side of the beach, there are six small caves, and nearby, reached by boat, is the Grotta (cave) del Bue Marino.
+It might seem like a bit of an effort to make the trip to the cave, but really, I'd suggest you do.
+It's spectacular!

 Many friends of mine believe this to be not only the best beach in Sardinia but the best beach in the entire Mediterranean!